Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation

-As a concrete example, we can considered a setting in which the $N_1$ treated units are closely located geographically, but we have a larger number of control units in different locations.
+As a concrete example, we can consider a setting in which the $N_1$ treated units are closely located geographically, but we have a larger number of control units in different locations.
 In this case, if spatial correlation goes to zero when geographical distance increases, then we would have Assumption \ref{As_W}(iii) satisfied, even though we may have arbitrarily strong spatial correlation among the $N_1$ treated units.
-The spatial correlation may also arise from other mechanisms not related to geographical distance (for example, units with similar industry shares may have more correlated errors).
-See also Appendix A2 from \cite{ferman2019inference} for an example of a spatial correlation model in a DID setting that would satisfy this strong mixing condition.
-Importantly, we consider a setting in which the applied researcher may be unaware or may not have information on the relevant distance metrics in the cross section, which is common in DID applications.
+While it is natural to think about spatial correlation based on geographical distance, this may not be the case in relevant empirical applications.
+For example, we may have that units with similar industry shares have more correlated errors.
+Importantly, we consider a setting in which the applied researcher may be unaware or may not have information on the relevant distance metrics in the cross section, which is common in DID applications \citep{FermanJAE}.